git-keeper/ccsce2022/faculty.md

 gkeep publish ccsc hello_world
 ```

 This should send emails to the neighbors that you added to your class.
+You can
+try cloning and pushing to each other's assignments.